l0STAwaY/crtools/README.md

 This function returns a diagnostic that includes AIC, BIC, and McFadden’s R-squared for each model, selecting the best model based on BIC.

 It also calculates bootstrap coefficients as well as normal model confidence intervals. `select_ct()` calls this function to graph all intervals together and pick the best model via BIC.
+Note, that qpoisson return a table with all NA values since it does not have a liklihood and all our decided metrics are  liklihood based

 ## interp_ct()